Pranav371/Mask_R-CNN/README.md

 - Real-time performance metrics
 - Detailed information about GPU usage
 - Visual indicators showing GPU utilization
+- All annotation and export features available in the CPU version, accelerated by GPU

+**Note:** The annotation and export functionality is fully implemented in both the CPU (`app.py`) and GPU (`app_gpu.py`) versions, providing a consistent experience regardless of which version you choose to run.
+The GPU version offers faster processing for generating the initial annotations.

 For complete instructions, requirements, and troubleshooting for GPU acceleration, please refer to [README_GPU.md](README_GPU.md).